Periodontics Denver, CO

 How is it treated?

-At Gregg L. Lage DDS, PC, there are several ways that we treat gum disease.
-Dr. Gregg L. Lage DDS will make a recommendation after examining your teeth and gums to determine what the source of the problem is and what should be done to address it.
+At Gregg L Lage DDS, PC, there are several ways that we treat gum disease.
+We will make a recommendation after examining your teeth and gums to determine what the source of the problem is and what should be done to address it.
 The treatment plan is often dictated by the severity of the periodontitis.
-We recommend that patients throughout Colorado look for the signs of gum disease and schedule an appointment immediately so that the least invasive procedure can be used to correct the problem.
+We recommend that patients look for the signs of gum disease and schedule an appointment immediately so that the least invasive procedure can be used to correct the problem.
 Once the disease has progressed too far, more significant procedures may be necessary to heal the gums.
-At times, this involves surgery.
+At times, this can involve surgery.

 The first step in addressing gum disease is to complete a deep cleaning.
 By removing plaque and tartar from the teeth and gums, we can help patients throughout the Denver area start the healing process.
 Once the bacteria and plaque have been removed, the gums will start to heal naturally.
 If the plaque is only around the edge of the gum line, a standard teeth cleaning will work.
-If it has become trapped between the gums and teeth, a scaling and root planning procedure will be required.
-In this case, Dr. Gregg L. Lage DDS will need to scrape the plaque off from the teeth underneath the gums.
+If it has become trapped between the gums and teeth, a scaling and root planing procedure will be required.
+In this case, we will need to scrape the plaque off from the teeth underneath the gums.
 Some dentists use a laser to do so in order to complete the procedure faster.

 When surgery is required, it is typically because the gums have receded so significantly.
 When pockets form in the gum tissue, they need to be restored in order to protect the tooth again.
 In this case, a gum graft can be helpful.
 This works by taking tissue from the roof of the mouth or another area and grafting it to the gums so that the gum tissue can start to regenerate.
 The gums then need to be secured back around the tooth in order to protect it and the roots.
 If bone loss has occurred as a result of gum disease, a bone graft may be necessary in order to restore and strengthen the tooth.
 In this procedure natural or synthetic bone is compacted into the area and sealed so that the bone can start to regenerate.

 These procedures combined can help to both heal and restore your gums.
-In order to tell which procedures are necessary for you, call 303-532-8895 and schedule a consultation with Dr. Gregg L. Lage DDS.
-At Gregg L. Lage DDS, PC, we may start with a deep cleaning to see how well your gums react and start to heal.
+In order to tell which procedures are necessary for you, call 303-532-8895 and schedule a consultation with Gregg L Lage DDS.
+At Gregg L Lage DDS, PC, we may start with a deep cleaning to see how well your gums react and start to heal.
 If they do not recover in short order, we may move to surgical procedures as necessary.

 How to Keep Your Gums Healthy